In this tutorial, we will show you some of LabelJoy’s advanced features. These features can be very important when working with labels.

 And this is the final result:

-Here’s what we’ll do: double click the text to edit it, add the text Items followed by a new Upper case alphabetic counter, a space and another Upper case alphabetic counter.
+Double click the text to edit it, add the text Items followed by a new Upper case alphabetic counter, a space and another Upper case alphabetic counter.
 Click the first newly added counter to set its properties like below:

 This counter starts for 0 (which in alphabetic values corresponds to letter A), increases by 24 units each label, and is displayed with 2 digits (or letters in this case).